Answered By: Signe Boudreau Last Updated: Sep 08, 2020 Views: 471

 - If you are a member of the University of Nebraska Alumni Association, one benefit is borrowing privileges from the UNL Libraries.

-Information on all three types of non-UNL user cards can be found using the link in the "More Info/Sources" section below, including the types of identification that will be required to obtain a library card.
+Information on all types of non-UNL user cards can be found using the link in the "More Info/Sources" section below, including the types of identification that will be required to obtain a library card.

 Borrowing privileges extend to books and CDs/DVDs but do not include journals or course reserves.